sercankulcu/sercankulcu.github.io/_nature/188-fallacies.md

 chapter_title: 'Logic and Reasoning'
 order: 188
 tags:
-   - fallacies
+   - logic
-   - reasoning-errors
+   - reasoning
    - arguments
-   - informal-logic
-   - critical-thinking
+   - cognitive-bias
 ---

 A fallacy is a pattern of reasoning that appears stronger than it really is.